floriovi/Bookmark_Manager_Pairing/README.md

 So that I can save a website\
 I would like to add the site's address and title to bookmark manager

+As a user\
+So that I can store bookmarks for later retrieval\
+I would like to add a bookmark to bookmark manager

 # Instructions for how to use SQL queries to create bookmark_manager
 To setup this database from scratch, please do the following:
 1. Connect to `psql`